sbaglivi/ecdsa-node/readme.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+### Changes
+- Backend now uses sqlite to have data persistence
+- Added functionality to register new users, they just need to input a password and a private key gets generated for them.
+I also give them their wallet address which is the last 20 bytes of the keccak hash of their public key.
+- When a new user is registered, its private key is saved in local storage after being encrypted.
+The encryption is done through AES CBC, the key is derived from the user password using scrypt.
+Both the salt used for creating the key and the IV for the encryption processes are stored alongside the priv. key in local storage.
+- Wallet and Transfer now have a select to choose between saved addresses
+- If you accidentally delete the data in your local storage but still have access to your private keys, you can re-add them through the login function.
+Your password does not need to match the previous one, your priv. key will get encrypted through this new password.

+### Possible improvements
+- Improve display of errors that happen during processes
+- Logic is repeated throughout some components, could have extracted it to a different file Didn't bother improving these parts since they seemed disconnected from cryptography which was what I was trying to learn.